See How Classrooms Around The World Are Changing Because Of COVID-19

-As schools plan for the new academic year, many parents are worried about what the school day will have to look like for kids, in order to keep them safe.
+As Canadian schools plan for the new academic year in September, many parents are worried about what the school day will have to look like for kids, in order to keep them safe.

-Models include staggering the attendance of students, mandatory protective gear, and a blended approach online and in-person learning.
+Across the country, from province to province, plans are still being formulated for models that could include staggering the attendance of students, mandatory protective gear, and a blended approach to online and in-person learning.

 To get a sneak peek at how schools in other regions of the world that are already back have done it, we’ve scoured the Internet for images of school life under the new COVID-19 reality.